Aydoğan Vatandaş

-Aydoğan Vatandaş (born 1974) is an investigative journalist from Turkey, specializing in Political Science and International Relations.
+Aydogan Vatandas (born 1974) is an investigative journalist from the U.S., specializing in Political Science and International Relations.
 He is the author of 13 books, many of which have become bestsellers in Turkey.
 'Reporting from the Bridge' and 'Hungry for Power: Erdogan's Witch Hunt and The Abuse of State Power' are the first two books published in English in the U.S.

 He is the founder and the Editor-in-Chief of Politurco.com.

 Life & work

 While still in Turkey, he hosted a weekly TV discussion program titled "Black Box".